espressif/esp-at/docs/en/Compile_and_Develop/How_to_add_user-defined_AT_commands.rst

 Give it a try
 -------------

-If you have finished the above two steps, the command should work after you build the esp-at project and flash the firmware to your device.
+If you have finished the above two steps, the command should work after you build the ESP-AT project and flash the firmware to your device.
 Give it a try!

 Below is how ``AT+TEST`` works out.